Saturday, December 28, 2024

 Tuesday, December 3, 2024

 I'm losing hope this blog is ever going to attract a decent-sized audience.
-My latest post got only 16 page views in a month.
+My latest post has only 16 page views in a month.
 Other articles show a similarly abysmal level of traffic in the last 30-day period.

 Lowering my spirits even further is the fact that I've been writing this blog for over 18 years now, and Covina Past still has only 1 follower.
 On the whole internet, just one person is interested enough in my content here to subscribe to it?

-This is disheartening to say the least.
+All this is disheartening to say the least.

-And then there's simply the matter of time.
-I just turned 70 a couple of months ago, so this could very well be my last decade of life, and I really have to ask myself: is this blog a productive use of my remaining years on this earth?
+And then there's the matter of time.
+I just turned 70 a couple of months ago, so this could very well be my last decade of life, and I really have to ask myself: is this blog a productive use of my remaining days on this earth?
 Would someone of any age think it's worthwhile to write for such a tiny and apparently indifferent audience?
 I think the objectively obvious answer is no, it is not.

 Consequently, as much as I love Covina and its history, I've decided it's probably for the best that I wrap things up here.
 I'll continue to do research on my own, and there are a couple more topics in my queue that I've been working on that I feel I owe it to myself to publish on this blog, but after that, I think the time has come for me to move on.